 As of Fall 2015, all entering students will be assigned to a placement level in English (Writing), Math, and Reading depending on their ACT, COMPASS, or SAT scores in those areas.
 Successful completion of Level 1 progresses students to Level 2.
 Students who completed all Learning Support competencies in those areas prior to Fall 2015 are categorized as Level 2.

 When advising for Fall 2015, use the learning support documents below to place students into an appropriate co-requisite experience to gain learning support competencies using the new model.
-The document entitled Advising - Fall 2015 Course Descriptions has course descriptions as they will appear in the 2015-2016 catalog as well as a chart that describes placement levels in English, math, and reading.
-Since the 2015–2016 catalog is not available at this time, it will be important for faculty and staff to use this file to appropriately advise students.
+The document entitled Advising - Fall 2015 Course Descriptions has course descriptions as they appear in the 2015-2016 catalog as well as a chart that describes placement levels in English, math, and reading.

 Advising - Fall 2015 Course Descriptions (PDF)